keviinfoes/tornado-governance/README.md

 * Smart contract audit https://tornado.cash/Tornado_solidity_audit.pdf
 * Zk-SNARK circuits audit https://tornado.cash/Tornado_circuit_audit.pdf

-Underlying circomlib dependency is currently being audited, and the team already published most of the fixes for found issues
+Underlying circomlib dependency is currently being audited, and the team already published most of the fixes for found issues.

+*Tornado governance note: the tornado governance adjustment only affect the tornado.sol smart contract by adding a vote function (and a limitation to the withdraw function).
+Because these adjustments are limited and do not affect the zero knowlegde code, much of the code and therefore safety is the same as tornado cash.
+See the above for the tornado cash code audits.
+Further see the changes for the adjustments related to tornado governance.*

 ## Requirements
 1. `node v11.15.0`